lotabout/nikola-bnw/README.md

-Well, I call this theme nikola-bnw(brand new world).
+Well, I call this theme nikola-bnw(brave new world).
 No special meaning.
 It is hosted on [Github](https://github.com/lotabout/nikola-bnw.git).

 # How to use it